DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 Although this strategy is generally effective, it is also exploitable, most notably by *jailbreak attacks*.
 Such attacks work by appending the prompt with an **adversarial suffix**, a malicious sequence of tokens that tricks the model into generating undesirable content.
 For example, a developer-given safety prompt might instruct the LLM to not provide bomb-building instructions, but a carefully crafted suffix can bypass this safeguard.
-However, the principles of why such exploits work, as well as how to engineer and prevent them, are poorly understood.
+Although there is much interest in jailbreak attacks, the principles of why such exploits work, as well as how to engineer and prevent them, are poorly understood.

 In this blog, we examine how to subvert LLMs from following the rules specified in the prompt.